crufter/hakit/docs/hakit/README.md

 get :: Text -> Document -> DocVal
 ```

-We can use dot notation to access elements.
+We can use dot notation to access elements (all functions intended to handle nested Documents support dot notation).

 ```haskell
 > get "lived.london" exampleDoc